bedezign/yii2-audit/tests/README.md

 Audit features 2 different `composer.json` files.
 The one named `composer.json` is the regular one, for when you include the module in your project.
 The one named `composer-ci.json` is for continuous integration.
 It contains a lot more dependencies needed to be able to test everything.

-To make sure that the correct one is used, lett composer know about it:
+To make sure that the correct one is used, let composer know about it:

 ```bash
 export COMPOSER=composer-ci.json